||Home | Worlds of Hollow Moon | Books | Music | A to Z | Shop||Contact | News ||

 * * *

-Hestia dashed through the trees as fast as she could, conscious of the wolf hard on her heels.
-Somewhat bizarrely, the robot's corrupted programming had led it to forget how to tell the difference between holographic trees and the real thing.
-The wolf was far faster than she was, but its current predilection for lunging into real trees and crashing to a halt meant that the furious pounding of her own little legs was enough to keep her one step ahead of the robot's snapping jaws.
+Hestia dashed through the trees as fast as her feet would carry her, conscious of the wolf hard on her heels.
+Somewhat bizarrely, the robot’s corrupted programming seemingly had led it to forget how to tell the difference between holographic trees and the real thing.
+The wolf was far faster than she was, but its current predilection for lunging into real trees and crashing to a halt meant that the furious pounding of her own little legs was enough to keep her one step ahead of the robot’s snapping jaws.

-Park warden 'Granny' Esmeralda Skadi lived on the other side of the miniature forest in a small chalet near the dome wall, which for reasons best kept to herself was as far away as possible from the main cluster of cabins along the lane.
-As Hestia approached, she saw the light of a lantern shining through the cracks of the curtains, then jumped as a crunch and a howl behind signalled that the pursuing wolf had once again run into a nearby tree.
+Park warden ‘Granny’ Esmeralda Skadi lived on the other side of the miniature forest in a small chalet near the dome wall, which for reasons best kept to herself was as far away as possible from the main cluster of cabins along the lane.
+As Hestia approached, she saw the light of a lantern shining through the cracks of the curtains.
+She jumped as a crunch and a howl behind her signalled that the pursuing wolf had once again run into a tree.

 “Granny!”
 Hestia yelled.
 “Help me!
 The wolves have gone mad!”

-A curtain flickered and to Hestia's relief the front door swung open to reveal a tiny old woman in a nightgown, her face creased with annoyance as she stepped onto the porch with a lantern held high.
+A curtain flickered, then to Hestia’s relief the front door swung open to reveal a tiny old woman in a nightgown, her face creased with annoyance as she stepped onto the porch with a lantern held high.
 In her other hand was a large frying pan.

-"Stop right there!
-I'm talking to you, mister wolf!" she snapped.
 Both the robot and a panic-stricken Hestia had slid to a halt.
-The warden's voice was surprisingly strong and her eyes burned bright beneath her shock of grey hair.
+The warden’s voice was surprisingly strong.
+Her eyes burned bright beneath her shock of grey hair.

 “Granny Skadi!” shouted Hestia.
 “Be careful!”

-The robot wolf pawed the ground before them as if suddenly unsure of what to do.
-The disturbing tableau of a huge wolf, herself in a red hood, an old woman and a cottage in the dark woods made Hestia think of the scary fairy tales told to her when she was little, which would have frightened her a lot more had she been aware of the Grimm-inspired algorithms building up in the robot's brain.
-Granny stepped forward and gave a threatening wave with the frying pan.
+The robot wolf lowered its head and starting pawing the ground, as if suddenly unsure of what to do.
+The bizarre tableau of a huge wolf, herself in a red hood, an old woman and a cottage in the dark woods made Hestia think of the scary fairytales told to her when she was little, which would have frightened her a lot more had she been aware of the Grimm-inspired algorithms building up inside the robot’s brain.
+Granny stepped forward and gave a threatening wave of the frying pan.

-"My word," she exclaimed.
-"What big ears you have!"
+“My word,” she exclaimed, addressing the wolf.
+“What big ears you have!”

 “What?” cried Hestia, as she scrambled onto the porch.
 Her first instinct had been to hide behind the warden but the diminutive woman only came up to the girl’s chin.

 The wolf paused.
-Hestia could almost see it running through all possible scenarios in the manner of a chess computer coming in for the kill.
+Hestia could almost see it running through possible scenarios, in the manner of a chess computer coming in for the kill.
 When the robot finally spoke, its voice was a raspy high-pitched burr.